Tujhse Hai Raabta: Plot

 Soon, it turns out Malhar's half-brother, Aahir killed Radhe Shyam.
 He kidnaps Moksh but is jailed after Malhar and Kalyani save Moksh.
 Her friend Rachit enters.
 In a taxi, Malhar realises the driver is Aahir and saves Kalyani.
 Aahir escapes.
-Kalyani meets Madhuri's twin sister Mamta, who lost her right hand and works for the Naxals.
-Rachit reveals he loves Kalyani.
-Diagnosed with cancer, Moksh needs an urgent bone marrow transplant.
+Kalyani meets Madhuri's twin sister Mamta, who lost her right hand and works for the Naxals who disguises herself as Madhuri, Kalyani's mom.
+Rachit reveals he loves Kalyani after their fake marriage and blackmails her to agree with him if she wants to save Moksh who is diagnosed with cancer and needs an urgent bone marrow transplant.

 Rachit tries to molest and later kill Kalyani, but Malhar saves her.
+Kalyani gets pregnant through IVF to save Moksh with Sampada and Malhar's child.
 Atharv, disguised, kidnaps Atul's mother Ahilya and tries to kill the child.
 Kalyani faints.
 Malhar learns her health is deteriorating, and abortion is necessary.

+Trilok is a donor match for Moksh's bone marrow.
+Trilok has a wife, Divya, who looks exactly like Kalyani whose photo Kalyani sees on visiting his house.
+He says his wife is dead and he wants Kalyani to accompany his daughter, Suhana if they want him to donate bone marrow for Moksh.
+Kalyani and Malhar fight a lot and try to settle their different opinions.
+After the operation Trilok kidnaps Moksh and blackmails Kalyani.

-Kalyani sends Divya in car.
+Kalyani sends Divya in the car which according to Trilok has Moksh.
 The car explodes, and she dies.
 Kalyani and Malhar realise Moksh was also in it and assume him dead.
-Kalyani blames Malhar who shoots her, and she is presumed dead.
+Kalyani blames Malhar who shoots her in agitation unable to hear her say Moksh is dead.
+Kalyani is presumed dead as she falls off the cliff.